-The results in Table~\ref{tab:bench-overview} indicate that Claude and Luminous are not able to play the game at all.
-The first response of these models is an acknowledgement of the game rules instead of an initial description (Figure~\ref{fig:taboo_claude_fail}), i.e.\ they fail to comply to the initial game rule that constrains them in what is allowed to be produced.
+The results in Table~\ref{tab:bench-overview} (see main text) indicate that the open source models Koala, Falcon, OpenAssistant are not able to play the taboo game at all.
+The same holds for Luminous.
+The open source Vicuna model plays at least some games and these with 100\% success.
+The performances are better for the GPT-* family of models and Claude.

-The GPT-based models are able to follow these rules and play the game in 23-87 percent of the time.
-We see that an increase in played games goes along with the development of the model (3$\rightarrow$23; 3.5$\rightarrow$57; 4$\rightarrow$77).
-In particular, we see that the more recent chat-optimized models are able to succeed more often (3$\rightarrow$13; 3.5$\rightarrow$29; 4$\rightarrow$87) when they are playing the game.
-The instruction fine-tuning seems critical to obey to the games rules (meaning to constrain the outputs to follow a specific pattern).

-Pairing up different models shows that with gpt-4 as a guesser more games are actually played (not aborted).
-This indicates that gpt-3.5 might be a worse guesser than gpt-4 (less games played and less successful completions).
-Furthermore, when gpt-4 is playing as describer, we see an improvement of the gpt-3.5 guesser to perfect play and high speed. (however, only about half of the games are played) which indicates that gpt-4 represents a strong language and world model and is a useful description provider for gpt-3.5.
+Here we see Claude is a strong competitor with $76.92$\% of played games and a quality score (Speed) of $68.75$\%.
+These scores exceed the performances of the other pairings (3/3, 3.5/3.5, 3.5/4, 4/3.5) except for GPT-4.
+The GPT-4 model with self-play is playing almost all games (94.92\%) and achieves a high quality score (76.19\%).
+This means that GPT-4 is following the rules of the game in almost all cases.

+We hypothesise that this might due to an even longer training with RLHF (and Claude is catching up) so that the model is highly aligned with the prompts given by the user (the game master).
+An indicator that this hypothesize is justified is given by the jump in games played between GPT-3 (a foundation model) and GPT-3.5 (an RLHF fine-tuned model) from 28.81\% $\rightarrow$ 69.49 \% while the quality score remains similar between these model.
+As GPT-3.5 is based on GPT-3 the knowledge representation is shared between these two and both are similarly good in retrieving that knowledge.

+Now the pairing of the GPT-3.5 and GPT-4 models show an interesting picture.
+Both pairings are playing about the same number of games (69.49\% vs 66.1\%) and as the number is the same (or similar) as the GPT-3.5 self-play results we can argue that the aborted games are due to GPT-3.5.
+On the other hand we see that the quality score (Speed) jumps over 31.09 scores (from 62.6\% to 93.59\%).
+This shows that the GPT-4 model is a better Describer than GPT-3.5 and it is a better prompter for ``knowledge retrieval'' than GPT-3.5 (with a quality score of 71.95\%).